London was burning. Riots that

 Read more...

-Is sensationalism in the news media a bad thing?
+news media really such a bad thing?

 Read more...